Introducing your new favorite: cookies and cream macarons!

 - Pour in the melted butter and mix until it comes together and forms a crumb.
 Line a small baking sheet with parchment paper and pour the crumb onto the baking sheet.

 - Bake the crumb at 300 for 20 minutes.
 Allow the crumb to cool completely so that it firms up before using.

 Making the Cookies and Cream Buttercream

-- In a mixing bowl add 10 tbsp of room temperature unsalted butter.
+- In a mixing bowl add 10 tablespoon of room temperature unsalted butter.
 Using the paddle attachment, whip the butter on low (speed 2-3) for 1-2 minutes or until the butter is smooth and lump free.

 - Stop the mixer and add ½ cup of powdered sugar to the butter.
 Mix on low until the sugar is combined, then continue to add the sugar in ½ cup amounts until the sugar is gone.
 Then turn the mixer up to medium (speed 4-5) and whip until very white and fluffy, about 2-3 minutes.
-Add the ½ tbsp of milk and mix to combine.
+Add the ½ tablespoon of milk and mix to combine.